wp-plugins/polstir/README.txt

 Embed polls created with Polstir using the shortcode [polstir].

+= Usage =

+Embed a poll using the shortcode `[polstir]` and the poll id.
+For example, to embed a poll with the url `http://beta.polstir.com/enigmalomania/Tvt8c887XbLFK5bcm` use the shortcode `[polstir id="Tvt8c887XbLFK5bcm"]`

 == Installation ==

 This section describes how to install the plugin and get it working.